absmartly/examples/Javascript/slack-integration/README.md

 This repository contains an example of how to integrate ABsmartly with Slack.

-An article on how this example was created can be found [TODO].
+An article on how the beginnings of this example can be found [on the absmartly docs](https://docs.absmartly.com/docs/examples/slack-integration).

 ## Setup